-KONP fully backs the campaign to restore the NHS back to its full stature as a public service and reverse the current privatisation that is wrecking it.
+The authors of the bill, academic barrister Peter Roderick and Professor Allyson Pollock created the bill to restore the NHS back to its full stature as a public service and reverse the current privatisation that is wrecking it.
 The NHS Bill is a legal solution to the current problems facing the NHS after more than 25 years of legislation seeking to break it apart.
-KONP supports the NHS Bill.

 oveoveeNational KONP and NHS News Scrap ICPs & Support the NHS Bill: Rally & Petition at Parliament & DoH Thank you to the over a hundred supporters who turned out on Friday 26 October to […]

 Today 100 NHS and anti-privatisation activists gathered in Westminster to demand that NHS England rule to scrap the proposed Integrated Care Provider contracts.
 Keep Our NHS Public were joined by campaigners from Health Campaigns Together, We […]